gugarosa/python_api_boilerplate/README.md

-# Noter: A Python-Inspired Annotation API
+# Python-API: A Python-based API Boilerplate

-## Welcome to Noter.
+## Welcome to Python-API Boilerplate.

-An ideal solution to your annotation needs.
+An ideal solution to your boilerplate needs.
 Firstly, we are offering this custom API that can be overridden anywhere and anytime.
 You can define your handlers and models, but we are offering the basics you will need.
-From a token-based authentication system to multi-user annotation services, we are here to annotate all the data.
+From a token-based authentication system to multi-user annotation services, we are here to speed up all the projects.
 Please, follow along the next sections in order to learn more about this fantastic tool.

-Noter is compatible with: **Python 3.6+**.
+Python-API Boilerplate is compatible with: **Python 3.6+**.

 ---